 Bridger Pipeline is actively developing a multi-segment expansion project from Johnson's Corner, ND to Guernsey, WY to meet growing production levels.
-Proposed to be in service before the end of 2022, the 16", 137 mile "South Bend Pipeline" will be able to ship 150,000 BOPD to Baker, MT.
-Additionally, a 191 mile southern section of new 20" pipeline will move up to 200,000 BOPD of North Dakota and Rockies oil from Hulett, WY to Guernsey, WY.
-At Guernsey, WY the oil will have multiple shipping options, including the newly proposed "Liberty Pipeline" with service to Cushing, OK.
-The Liberty Pipeline is jointly owned by Bridger Pipeline and Phillips 66.
+Proposed to be in service before the end of 2022, the 16", 137 mile "South Bend Pipeline" will be able to ship 175,000 BOPD to Baker, MT.
+Additionally, a 191-mile southern section of new 20" pipeline will move up to 200,000 BOPD of North Dakota and Rockies oil from Hulett, WY to Guernsey, WY.
+At Guernsey, WY the oil will have multiple shipping options by pipeline and rail.